ekala-project/eka/README.md

 #### Repository Identity and Discovery

-> **Note:** Repository identity through initialization commits with entropy injection is proposed for future implementation.
-Currently, repository identity is established through the root commit hash.
-The `ekala.toml` manifest is now implemented and serves as the single source of truth for a repository's atom composition.

-Repository identity is established through an initialization commit with injected entropy, providing robust disambiguation of forks from mirrors.
-This temporal anchoring ensures that even identical repositories have different identities, preventing confusion between legitimate repositories and malicious forks.

 The `ekala.toml` manifest serves as the single source of truth for a repository's atom composition:

 ```toml